ibmresilient/resilient-community-apps/resilientsystems.com/python/add_group/README.md

 Copy the .py file into your `components` directory, where it will be loaded automatically when your application starts.

-Copy the confiruration file fragment into your application's configuration file and edit the settings appropriately.
+Copy the configuration file fragment into your application's configuration file and edit the settings appropriately.